 Click any photo for more info

 Steuart L. Walton is the co-founder of Runway Group, a holding company that invests in real estate, hospitality and other businesses in Northwest Arkansas.
-He is the founder and chairman of Game Composites, LLC., a company that designs and builds small composite aircraft.
-Steuart serves on the board of directors of Walmart, Crystal Bridges Museum of American Art, and the Smithsonian National Air and Space Museum.
+He is co-founder and chairman of Game Composites, LLC., a company that designs and builds small composite aircraft.
+Steuart serves on the board of directors of Walmart, Crystal Bridges Museum of American Art, and an emeritus board member at the Smithsonian National Air and Space Museum.

 Tom Walton is the co-founder of Runway Group, a Bentonville, Arkansas-based holding company.
-Committed to making Arkansas the best place to live, Runway investments include real estate, outdoor initiatives, hospitality, and aviation.
+Committed to making Arkansas the best version of itself, Runway investments include real estate, outdoor initiatives, hospitality, and aviation.
 He is also Chairman of the Walton Family Foundation Home Region Program.
 In 2023, he was appointed to the Natural State Advisory Board.
 As part of the Natural State Initiative, the board was created to further establish Arkansas as a leader in the outdoor economy and a destination for outdoor enthusiasts from around the world.

 Born and raised in Bentonville, Tom spends his time giving back through regional investments and philanthropy.
 Through Runway, personal support, and the Walton Family Foundation’s Home Region Program, Tom plays an important role in revitalizing Northwest Arkansas downtown areas with a desire to create collaborative spaces for the region’s growing population.